OECD & Eurasia

 The co-operation between the OECD and Eurasia covers the following areas:

 The OECD works with Eurasia countries to improve agricultural policies and practices in an effort to boost the sector’s productivity and competitiveness and the rural population’s incomes.
-Both Kazakhstan and Ukraine are included in the OECD’s annual Agricultural policies and support report, which estimates support to agriculture and evaluates the related impacts.
+Both Kazakhstan and Ukraine are included in the OECD’s annual Agricultural Policy Monitoring and Evaluation report, which estimates support to agriculture and evaluates the related impacts.

 In addition, Kyrgyzstan, the Republic of Moldova and Ukraine are active members of the OECD Seed Schemes, which promote the use of agriculture seeds of consistently high quality.